Azure/cli/README.md

 # GitHub Action for Azure CLI

+> [!WARNING]
+> Starting with Azure CLI version `2.64.0`, the Azure CLI docker image will be based on Azure Linux.
+The `az` commands are not affected by this change.
+To ensure the compatibility of your pipelines, please migrate Alpine-specific commands to Azure Linux commands in the scripts used in the azure/cli action.
+>
+> For more information, see https://go.microsoft.com/fwlink/?linkid=2282203.

 With Azure CLI GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to manage Azure resources inside of an Action.